 Why it Matters

 In 1950, life expectancy in the United States was 65.6 years for males and 71.1 years for females.
-As of 2020, it was to 74.2 years for males and 79.9 years for females.
-The extra time conjuncted with the large population of Baby Boomers means a lot more people will be aging in the U.S. According to The Administration for Community Living, 16% of Americans were over the age of 65 in 2019; by 2040, that number is expected to be just under 22% of Americans.
+As of 2021 (the latest CDC report as of 2023), it was 73.5 years for males and 79.3 years for females.
+According to The Administration for Community Living, 17% of Americans were over the age of 65 in 2020; by 2040, that number is expected to grow to 22% of Americans.
 The size of this population will impact all areas of life, from society and the economy to politics and health care.